hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 Description of Fields:

 * `comment` -- an optional field that provides human readable information about this Credential Request, so it can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
+* `credential_preview` -- an optional JSON-LD object that represents the credential data that Holder wants to receive.
+It matches the schema of [Credential Preview](#preview-credential).
 * `formats` -- contains an entry for each `requests~attach` array entry, providing the the value of the attachment `@id` and the verifiable credential format and version of the attachment.
 Accepted values for the `format` items are provided in the per format "Attachment" sections immediately below.
 * `requests~attach` -- an array of [attachments](../../concepts/0017-attachments/README.md) defining the requested formats for the credential.